RyanHunter-DV/rsim/doc/Rsim-G2 Specification.md

 # Step
 Step concept is used for multiple process control, each step is the least step to execute, such as build a certain component xml, called like: `step.action('componenta.elaborate')`
 RsimExe can allocate multiple steps and call in parallel.
-#MARKER how to define a step? need consider:
+#TBD how to define a step? need consider:
 >#TODO, need add management methods, such like ways that can:
 		# kill threads by manually.
 		# get return information, such as success or failed.